mark-analiza-college/sql-tuts-and-slides-on-classicmodels/tut7_joins_union_tutorial.md

 RIGHT JOIN classes c ON s.class_id = c.id
 WHERE s.id IS NULL;
 ```

+**Result:** Returns class E (the empty class with no students).
+This demonstrates how RIGHT JOIN can find records in the right table that don't have matches in the left table.

 **Note:** RIGHT JOIN is less commonly used.
 You can achieve the same result by swapping tables and using LEFT JOIN.